 Working hours

-Working in shifts (each shift is approximately 9 hours)
+Working in shift (each shift is approximately 9 hours)

 Working environment